 There still seems to be quite a bit of suspicion out there about cloud storage, especially in relation to its security.
-There is a common idea that it is not only easy to hack, but also that Google (or whichever other cloud service you use) has complete access to your data along with the NSA who hacked the security years ago.
+There is a common idea that it is not only easy to hack, but also that Google (or whichever other cloud service you use) has complete access to your data along with the NSA.
 This article will try to address a few of the most common misconceptions about cloud storage and also, sadly, to confirm some of your worst fears.
+But first, we give you some quick tips on how to stay safe when using cloud storage.

 One of the less discussed issues is that of the permanence of your data.
 As in, if something happens to your cloud provider what happens to your data?
 When MegaUpload shut down a while back there was a whole lot of uploaded data that simply vanished into thin air.
 Most major services do not guarantee the continued availability or integrity of your uploaded content, so you need to consider what your expectations for your data are before you commit it to the cloud.
 You'll want to make sure you fully understand whether you can get your data back if your account is deactivated or the service shuts down too.
 And if there's a problem on their side and your data is corrupted, what then?